 Dawn wrote a case study on the implementation of an intelligent meter data management system by a community-owned utility.
 The case study discusses how the utility leveraged systems integration to maximize ROI on their AMI investment.

 Dawn has been invited to write articles for numerous traditional and online media sites and trade magazines.
 Dawn profiled the world’s most efficient coal-fired power plants for Cornerstone magazine (article begins on page 39).
 She reviewed high-efficiency low-emissions (HELE) plants in the context of policy and economic factors.

 Dawn has authored articles on sustainability issues related to coal ash and the implications of low natural gas prices on coal power for American Coal Magazine.
 Making the Case for Sustainability in the Coal Ash Debate was published in Issue 1 2014.
 Is There a Future for Coal Power was published in the fall 2012 issue.

-Dawn was invited by the editors of Scientific American to provide commentary on the technological challenges of reducing reliance on coal power and integrating renewable energy sources into the U.S. electric grid.
+Scientific American editors invited Dawn to provide commentary on the technological challenges of reducing reliance on coal power and integrating renewable energy sources into the U.S. electric grid.
 The intent of the piece was to inform readers of the evolution of the nation’s generating fleet and transmission system.
-The Backbone of the Electric System: A Legacy of Coal and the Challenge of Renewables was published on May 17, 2012.
-Read it here.
+The Backbone of the Electric System: A Legacy of Coal and the Challenge of Renewables was one of the most read blog posts when it appeared.

-Dawn helped prepare an executive report that was sent to members of Congress for consideration during the crafting of new legislation.
+Dawn led the development of an executive report that was sent to members of Congress for consideration during the crafting of new legislation.
 It was important to the client that the report conveyed pertinent analysis methodology but presented key findings in a visually appealing format.
 The report was used as a reference by Congressional leaders during Committee markup on the proposed legislation.